 The effectiveness of Tier 3 is monitored through FAST progress monitoring data, formative and summative assessment data, and Language!
 Live benchmark data.
 Monthly data chats will be held to review formative and cumulative student assessment data.
+The TOWRE2 may be administered for diagnostic purposes to help ensure interventions are aligned to student need.

-Grades 6-8 Decision Tree (Charters Schools participating in LCS CERP have flexibility with instructional resources as long as they are in accordance with s.
+Grades 6-8 Decision Tree

+(Charters Schools participating in LCS CERP have flexibility with instructional resources as long as they are in accordance with s.
 1002.33(7)(a), and provide tiered interventions with increasing levels of intensity and duration.)

-Tier 1 (Core) Only Beginning of Year Data Students must meet the following criteria at the beginning of the school year: Prior year FAST ELA Reading PM 3: 25th percentile or above OR
+Tier 1 (Core) Only

+Students must meet the following criteria at the beginning of the school year:

+Prior year FAST ELA Reading PM 3: Level 3 or above